 Entra – You can now disable registered applications (preview)

-This feature is currently in preview with its own support SLA and is not (yet?) available through the Entra ID portal.
+This feature is currently in preview with its own support SLA and is not (yet?) also available through the Entra ID portal.

 As you know to deliver SSO authentication, Entra ID uses Enterprise Applications (either from catalog, application proxy or registered ones).